gwu-cs-sysprog/lectures/08/01_lecture.md

 ## Shared/Dynamic Libraries

-Shared or dynamic libraries (for brevity, I'll call them only "dynamic libraries", but both terms are commonly used) are linked into a program *at runtime* when the program starts executing.
+Shared or dynamic libraries (for brevity, I'll call them only "dynamic libraries", but both terms are commonly used) are linked into a program *at runtime* when the program starts executing as part of `exec`.

 Recall that even executable binaries might still have undefined references to symbols.
 For example, see `calloc` in the example below:

 ```
 $ nm tests/01_add.test | grep calloc
                  U calloc@@GLIBC_2.2.5
 ```

 Though we can execute the program `tests/01_add.test`, it has references to functions that don't exist in the program!
 How can we possibly execute a program that has undefined functions; won't the calls to `calloc` here be `NULL` pointer dereferences?

 To understand how dynamic linking works, lets look at the output of a program that tells us about dynamic library dependencies, `ldd`.

 ```
 $ ldd tests/01_add.test
         linux-vdso.so.1 (0x00007ffff3734000)
         libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007fb502adf000)
         /lib64/ld-linux-x86-64.so.2 (0x00007fb502cfa000)
 ```

 `ldd` also simply parses through the ELF program, and .
 For now, we'll ignore the `linux-vdso`, but the other two entries are interesting.
 We can see that the C standard library, `libc` is being provided by `/lib/x86_64-linux-gnu/libc.so.6`.
 These are both dynamic libraries, as are most `*.so.?*` and `*.so` files.
 If we check out that object we see that it provides `calloc`.

 ```
 $ objdump -T /lib/x86_64-linux-gnu/libc.so.6  | grep calloc
 000000000009ec90 g    DF .text  0000000000000395  GLIBC_2.2.5 __libc_calloc
 000000000009ec90  w   DF .text  0000000000000395  GLIBC_2.2.5 calloc
 ```

 So this library provides the symbols we require (i.e. the `calloc` function)!

 But how does the `libc.so` library get linked into our program?
 Diving in a little bit further, we see that `ld` is our program's "interpreter":

 ```
 $ readelf --program-headers tests/01_add.test
 Elf file type is DYN (Shared object file)